 The milled, turban crown is a noticeable departure from the more usual crown decorated with the Calatrava cross.

-As you can see, the 48 hour power reserve is at 10/ 11 o’clock, the date and moonphase at 7 o’clock, and the small seconds at 4/ 5 o’clock on the porcelain dial, which features a railway track scale.
+The dial is porcelain, featuring a railway track.
+As you can see, the 48 hour power reserve is at 10 to 11 o’clock, the date and moonphase at 7 o’clock, and the small seconds at 4 to 5 o’clock.

-A beautiful polished Officer’s style case (which Patek call the “Directoire” case) with a hinged cover over a sapphire crystal back opens up to show 265 parts, a 22k gold off-centre mini rotor, and the Patek Calibre 240 movement.
-The only thing that beats an open caseback, to me, anyway, is an Officer’s case.
-Even if you aren’t a movement nerd you’ll find this beautiful and mesmerising.
+A beautiful polished Officer’s style case (which Patek call the ‘Directoire’ case) with a hinged cover over a sapphire crystal back opens up to show 265 parts, a 22k gold off-centre mini rotor, and the Patek Calibre 240 movement.
+The only thing that beats an open case back, to me, anyway, is an Officer’s case, both for the anticipation of the ‘reveal’, and the nod to pocket watches.

 The watch is water-resistant to 25m.
-Naturally, it doesn’t go anywhere near water.
+Naturally, its owner makes sure it doesn’t go anywhere near water.